Family Encyclopedia >> Home & Garden

 Step 13

-Install each shelf at the desired level.
+Position and install each shelf at the desired height.

 Step 14